turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 If you finish before your partner, add another object to the array.
 Log it to the console to make sure it is stored properly.

-_💬 Before moving on to Part 2, check in with each other and make sure both partners were able to accomplish the task and know what their code is doing._
+_💬 Before moving on to Part 3, check in with each other and make sure both partners were able to accomplish the task and know what their code is doing._

 ### Part 3 - Collaborate

-Look back at the `pets` array that is at the top of the Warm Up section.
-Your task is to write the code that will start with that array, and ultimately print out:
+For this part, use the `pets` array that is at the top of the Warm Up section.
+The variable that stores the array needs to be in the repl.it file you are working in.
+Your task is to write the code that use data from that array to print out (using `console.log`):

 ```js
 Tilly